 Apprenticeship is a training and employment system designed to prepare individuals for future employment, employability and active citizenship.
 Apprenticeships can also enable professionals to obtain a license to practice a regulated profession.
 Most training takes place while working for an employer who helps apprentices learn their trade or profession in exchange for their continued employment for an agreed period after they have attained measurable skills.
 Throughout the world, apprenticeship is considered an important and powerful way to develop a high-quality workforce, but there is no global consensus on a single term for apprenticeship: depending on the country and sector, the same or similar definitions are used to describe the terms apprenticeship, internship and traineeship.
-Apprenticeship is the term preferred by the European Commission and the one chosen for use by the European Centre for the subject.
+Apprenticeship is the term preferred by the European Commission and the one chosen for use by the European Centre for the Development of Vocational Training (CEDEFOP), which has developed many studies on the subject.
 (Wikipedia)